AlphPad/docs.alphpad.com/docs/team.md

 ---
-sidebar_position: 7
+sidebar_position: 9
 title: Team
-description: AlphaPad The Premier Launchpad on Alephium - Elevating Projects to New Heights!
+description: AlphPad The Premier Launchpad on Alephium - Elevating Projects to New Heights!
 ---

 # Team members